* Rules often change, so be sure to check with the Municipality where you're going to get married.*

 - If you're a woman, foreign or Peruvian, you may have to undergo a pregnancy test if you get re-married within a year of your divorce.
 If found to be pregnant a DNA test will probably be requested to find out who the father is.

 - Follow the rest of the steps below for marriage.

 - While you are waiting for your documents, you can go to the Municipality and pay a fee in order to get an AIDS test form.
 Then you take the form to a certain medical post, pay another fee and take the AIDS test.
 The next day you can pick it up.
 Some people have reported not even needing an AIDS test or doctor's visit.

 - Bring your apostillised birth certificate and apostillised certificate saying that you are single, (with translation if needed) the photocopy of your passport, the AIDS test, your soon-to-be-spouse’s DNI, their birth certificate, and photocopies of your witnesses DNIs or carne de extranjeria.
-You will then have to fill out forms and pay a fee.
+You will then have to fill out the application forms and pay a fee.